Sydney architecture photos, New South Wales building news, Houses designs architects

 image from architects

-People passing through Sydney’s CBD will lend their face to a submerged giant human head rising out of Martin Place during this year’s Vivid Sydney festival.
+People passing through Sydney’s Central Business District will lend their face to a submerged giant human head rising out of Martin Place during this year’s Vivid Sydney festival.

 Design: CplusC Architectural Workshop